25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp_old.md

 # Interfaces

 - An interface is like a class, except that it only describes members.
-The implementation for those members comes from types that implement the interface.
+The implementation for those members comes from types that implement the interface

 ## Function Members

 1. Properties:
-   - Properties are function members that encapsulate a piece of an object's state, such as a button's color or a label's text.
+   - Properties are function members that encapsulate a piece of an object's state, such as a button's color or a label's text

 2. Methods
-   - Are traditional functions.
+   - Are traditional functions

 3. Events
-   - Events are function members that simplify acting on object state changes.
+   - Events are function members that simplify acting on object state changes

-> Functions can be treated as values through the use of **delegates**, C# allows functions to be passed as values to and from other functions.
+> Functions can be treated as values through the use of **delegates**, C# allows functions to be passed as values to and from other functions

 - And when calling a method with multiple out parameters, you can discard ones you're uninterested in with the underscore character: